isaacs/path-scurry/README.md

   instead.
 - `follow`: Boolean, default false.
 Attempt to read directory entries from symbolic links.
 Otherwise, only actual directories are traversed.
-Regardless of this setting, in the case of _cyclical_ symbolic links, where the target has been previously walked, a given path is never followed more than once.
+Regardless of this setting, a given target path will only ever be walked once, meaning that a symbolic link to a previously traversed directory will never be followed.

-  Note that this _can_ result in a directory being walked multiple times, and thus identical entries appearing in the results multiple times, becasue previously walked entries are tracked, but `readlink()` is not called on the followed symbolic links.
+  Setting this imposes a slight performance penalty, because `readlink` must be called on all symbolic links encountered, in order to avoid infinite cycles.

 - `filter`: Function `(entry: Path) => boolean`.
 If provided, will prevent the inclusion of any entry for which it returns a